21 March 2015 the 27th Running of the HAT Run

-Tim Gavin is now the co-director since Phil retired.
-Tim and I continue to strive for an event that is both accessable to first-time ultra runners and a challenging (read as fun) early season training run for veterans.
-We had great coverage in the July/August Trail Runner Magazine, and we feel special thanks to both runner/author Barry Lewis for the article and runner/photographer Geoffrey Baker for the photos.
+Tim Gavin and Ginn White are now the co-directors since Phil retired.
+We will continue to strive for an event that is both accessable to first-time ultra runners and a challenging (read as fun) early season training run for veterans.
+We had great coverage in the July/August Trail Runner Magazine, and we give special thanks to both runner/author Barry Lewis for the article and runner/photographer Geoffrey Baker for the photos.

 Our goal is to ensure we keep the cost of the race down, the level of race premiums up, and that early entrants get the size they select.
-This year, our cost to use the state park and the Steppingstone Museum has gone up.
+This year, our cost rose $1 to $76.
+This is to cover the increase per user of the state park.

 Every year, it is good to see past entrants and the new faces, as well.
 We are seeing a new generation of runners entering the sport.
 Many have only run in high-tech fabrics and don't know of the days when a versatile ultra shirt was a long sleeve cotton dress shirt - roll up the sleeves if you get hot - with a button down collar, of course.